open511/Open511API/documentation.md

 ### Roadmap and Timeline {#timeline}

 The first draft of the specification was released to collaborators in October 2012 and the second iteration released publicly in January 2013.
-The current version (0.9) is the result of the third iteration and is used to develop the first implementations.
-The version will switch to version 1.0 when the first implementations are live (target date: spring 2014).
+The current version (0.9) is the result of the third iteration.
+We will publish version 1.0 first implementations are live (target date: fall 2014).